 The It Gets Better Project™ was founded in September, 2010, when the first it gets better video was uploaded to YouTube, igniting a worldwide phenomenon.
 That video offered a desperately needed message of hope to lesbian, gay, bisexual and transgender (LGBT) youth.
 It urged them to tough it out through the bullying and other challenges that confronted them in their teenage years, and described the positive future they could experience as adults.
 It told them that no matter how difficult things may be today, it gets better.
 Today, the mission of the It Gets Better Project is to communicate to LGBT youth around the world that it gets better, and to help effect the changes necessary to make it so.
 The team at the It Gets Better Project is thrilled to collaborate with the Gay Men’s Chorus of Los Angeles in bringing the it gets better message to the stage.

 The tour’s first performance was in Iowa City, IA on October 19, 2012.
-Read a wrap-up of the full week’s activities here.
+Read a wrap-up of Iowa’s full week of activities here.

 This anti-bullying PSA is the final product of five weeks of work by Christie Scanlin Dobson, with some amazing Middle Schoolers in Lawrence Kansas, for The Lied Center of Kansas’ presentation of the it gets better tour written and directed by Liesel Reinhart with The Gay Men’s Chorus of Los Angeles and Speak Theatre Arts.